This is a collection of my most used privacy tools and services. I have not been paid or sponsored by any of them.

 Official site: https://mullvad.net/en/

-Mullvad VPN is open-source, does not log any activity (and has been audited to prove it), and afforable.
+Mullvad VPN does not log any activity (and has been audited to prove it), and is pretty afforable.
 I know many people out there opt to use free VPNs, but there’s a 99% chance they’re selling your information to marketing companies.
 It’s much better to pay for a VPN.

 Mullvad even encourages you to remain as anonymous as possible when buying their service.
 You don’t need an email to sign up and you can pay with Bitcoin.